cheops-workshop/cheops-workshop.github.io/index.md

 The workshop will take place in a hybrid format, that is, attendance will be possible in-person in Rennes or via video conferencing and a chat.
 The proceedings are available in the [ACM Digital Library](https://dl.acm.org/citation.cfm?id=3503646).
+Three selected papers were also published in [ACM SIGOPS Operating Systems Review (Volume 56, Issue 1)](https://dl.acm.org/toc/sigops/2022/56/1).

 Videos of remote presentations can be found in the workshop's [YouTube playlist](https://www.youtube.com/playlist?list=PLgxcxm73o9bswBkRq4XNUNHFvnDqgk0Af).
 We will gather questions and remarks of those attending online via [Slack](https://join.slack.com/t/eurosys-conf/shared_invite/zt-15wucfqhd-~ZhovOUh8WTMGp71ZsPhQQ).
 Our channel is called `workshop-cheops`; if you do not see it on the left side, click “add channel“ (the `+` sign), which opens the channel browser, and type in the channel name.